-Use of labels: Production limits: NO; Variable payment rates: NO; Input constraints: NO.
+Use of labels: Production limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in the ACT.

 Price difference for agricultural machinery and equipment (up to 1989) - budgetary transfers to manufacturers of agricultural machinery and equipment to compensate for the difference between prices charged to agricultural producers and "normative" manufacturer prices, the former being set below the manufacturer prices.